Print

 Instructions

 1. Bring a pot of water to a boil.
-While you wait for it to come to a boil, you can make the sauce.
+While you wait for it to boil, you can make the sauce.

 2. Heat the olive oil and garlic together in a skillet over medium heat and give it a few stirs as it heats up.
-As soon as the garlic starts to sizzle in the oil and is fragrant, add the tomato puree.
-Stir to combine it with the oil.
+Add the tomato puree and salt as soon as the garlic starts to sizzle in the oil and is fragrant.
+Stir to combine it with the oil.ย

-3. Once your water is boiling, add the gnocchi.
-Once they rise to the surface boil them for about 30 seconds longer and then scoop them out of the water and place them in the pan with the sauce.
+3. Once the water is boiling, add the gnocchi.
+Once they rise to the surface, boil them for about 30 seconds longer.
+Then, scoop them out of the water and place them in the pan with the sauce.ย

-4. Stir the gnocchi into the sauce along with half of the torn basil leaves.
-Place the sliced mozzarella on top and transfer the skillet to the oven.
-Broil it for a few minutes or until the cheese is melted.
+4. Stir the gnocchi and half of the torn basil leaves into the sauce.
+Add the sliced mozzarella and transfer the skillet to the oven.
+Broil for a few minutes or until the cheese is melted.ย

 5. Take the skillet out of the oven (use an oven mitt!) and spread the rest of the basil over the top.
 Sprinkle the Parmesan cheese and the parsley, if using, over the top, and serve.